MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

 ## Connect to the cluster

 1. To manage a Kubernetes cluster, you use **kubectl**, the Kubernetes command-line client.
-To install **kubectl** locally, use the az aks install-cli command (you may need to use 'sudo' at te beginning to have permission to intall it):
+To install **kubectl** locally, use the az aks install-cli command (you may need to use 'sudo' at te beginning to have permission to install it):

     ```azurecli
     az aks install-cli